“We must make the Arabic language a first class citizen of the web.”

 Indeed, two-fifths of consumers in MENA cite security as their biggest concern when shopping online, according to the aforementioned PayPal report.

-And because internet safety and security laws in many cases are unenforced or even non-existent in some countries, it isn’t difficult to understand why people have been cautious about spending their money online.
-Even for electronic bank transfers confidence has remained low, which probably explains why high-involvement purchases such as buying land, property or cars by cash isn’t unusual.
+And because internet safety and security laws in many cases are unenforced or even non-existent in some countries, it is not difficult to understand why people have been cautious about spending their money online.
+Even for electronic bank transfers confidence has remained low, which probably explains why high-involvement purchases such as buying land, property or cars by cash is not unusual.

-Altogether, this emphasises an even greater need for online businesses to make payment options as well as a guarantee of internet security top priorities (i.e. making these so-called trust anchors instantly clear, so visitors don’t have to spend precious time browsing around for them).
+Altogether, this emphasises an even greater need for online businesses to make payment options as well as a guarantee of internet security top priorities (i.e. making these so-called trust anchors instantly clear, so visitors do not have to spend precious time browsing around for them).

 Finally, what are some the most common pitfalls Western businesses make when creating Arabic websites – and how to avoid them?